What are bell muffles?

 Who uses Big Wilf’s muffles?

-To date, over 830 towers in England, Wales, Ireland, Australia, New Zealand, Canada and the USA, including Westminster Abbey, Exeter, Canterbury, Birmingham, Southwark, Worcester, Durham, Chelmsford and Glasgow Cathedrals, St Mary-le-Bow, St Mary Redcliffe, Sherborne Abbey, St James Garlickhythe (the Royal Jubilee Bells) and Trinity Church, New York.
+To date, over 1000 towers worldwide, including Westminster Abbey, Exeter, Canterbury, Birmingham, Southwark, Worcester, Durham, Chelmsford and Glasgow Cathedrals, St Mary-le-Bow, St Mary Redcliffe, Sherborne Abbey, St James Garlickhythe (the Royal Jubilee Bells), Trinity Church, New York and Singapore Cathedral.

 What is the biggest muffle Big Wilf has made?